saraozn/tp/docs/DeveloperGuide.md

 2. Integrate relevant icons and imagery to represent different features and functions within the app, providing visual cues for users.
 3. Add whitespace effectively to create a clean and organized layout and reduce visual clutter.
 4. Add user guidance.
 Provide tooltips, hints, or tutorials for new users to help them get started and understand the app's features.

+## **Appendix D: Effort**

+### D.1 Difficulty Level
+Overall, the difficulty level of the tP was reasonable.
+PropertyMatch is evolved from AB3.
+Once we understood the inner workings of AB3 and how to add commands to the application, the process was relatively simple.
+However, there were still many things we had to pick up along the way when accomplishing the project.

+### D.2 Challenges Faced
+The main challenge came from having to manage two different kinds of entities -- customers and properties.
+Since AB3 only handled one entity, this meant that there was no model answer for handling two entities.
+We had to come up with our own design for how to handle two entities, and this took some time to figure out.

+We also had to learn new technologies like Git and GitHub.
+Learning about good code practices as well as the forking workflow, all while working on a moderately large project was a challenge for us.
+It took us time to resolve some messy merge conflicts.

+We were also faced with tight deadlines for the various milestones and submissions.
+This meant that we had to work efficiently and effectively to meet the deadlines.

+### D.3 Effort Required
+While some commands like `edit` and `list` were adapted from AB3, there were completely new commands like `find`, `match`, and `filter`.
+The adapted commands were also heavily modified and separated into separate commands for separate entities, like `editcust` and `editprop`.

+We also had to create multiple new classes for the `Property` entity.
+This also meant that we had to come up with suitable test cases for them as well.

+Although seemingly small, we had to tinker with the regex of each command such that it accepts the proper user input that we need.
+This was a tedious process as we had to test each regex to ensure that it works as intended.

+### D.4 Achievements of the project
+We managed to implement all the features that we set out to do.
+We also managed to implement the `filter` command, which was not in the original plan.
+We also managed to implement the `match` command, which was a challenge for us.

+We expanded our technical and non-technical proficiency, and we are proud of our wonderful journey!